-Indices are unmanaged and do not incur fees.
-It is not possible to invest directly in an index.
-The portfolio manager for the Growth Equity Strategies joined Loomis Sayles on May 19, 2010, performance prior to that date was achieved at his prior firm.
-Past performance is no guarantee of future results.
+The Portfolio Manager for the Large Cap Growth Composite joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.
+Gross returns are net of trading costs but do not include management fees.